BentoOre0/Portfolio/README.md

 ## 🎯 Goals
 - Continue to excel in competitive programming and algorithm development.
 - Explore more advanced topics in AI and machine learning.
-- Learn more about the industry.
+- Learn more about the industry software development.

 ---